 - "Control" means control of greater than fifty percent of the voting rights or equity interests of a party.

 - "Customer Data" means content provided to Google by Customer (or at its direction) via the Services under the Account.

 - "Customer End Users" means the individuals Customer permits to use the Application.

 - "Data Processing and Security Terms" means the terms set forth at: https://cloud.google.com/terms/data-processing-terms.

 - "Documentation" means the Google documentation (as may be updated from time to time) in the form generally made available by Google to its customers for use with the Services at https://cloud.google.com/docs/.

 - "Fee Accrual Period" means a calendar month or another period specified by Google in the Admin Console.

 - "Fee Threshold" means the threshold (as may be updated from time to time), as applicable for certain Services, as set forth here: https://cloud.google.com/skus/.

 - "Feedback" means feedback or suggestions about the Services provided to Google by Customer.

-- "High Risk Activities" means uses such as the operation of nuclear facilities, air traffic control, or life support systems, where the use or failure of the Services could lead to death, personal injury, or environmental damage.
+- "High Risk Activities" means activities where the use or failure of the Services could lead to death, personal injury, or environmental damage (such as operation of nuclear facilities, air traffic control, life support systems, or weaponry).